• Skip to main content

 While these cookies look tricky, they are actually very easy to make.

-• Step 4: With the mixer on the lowest speed, add half of the flour.
+• STEP 4: With the mixer on low speed, add half of the dry ingredients.
 Then half of the milk.
 Repeat with the remaining ingredients.
 Stir until just combined.

 Once your cookies are baked and cooled, you will need to prepare the trademark icing.